-Loan Agreement Template
+Division 7A Loan Agreement Template

-Division 7A Loan Agreement + Free Sample includes documents regarding borrowing money from a private company which can have serious pitfalls if not done correctly.
+This agreement includes documents regarding borrowing money from a private company which can have serious pitfalls if not done correctly.
 Directors and shareholders often borrow money from their companies.
-Care must be taken so that the ATO does not deem these loans to be dividends, and tax them accordingly.
+Care must be taken so that the Australian Taxation Office does not deem these loans to be dividends.

-Division 7A of the Income Tax Assessment Act 1936 requires such loans to be ‘arm’s length’.
+Division 7A of the Income Tax Assessment Act 1936 (‘the Act’) requires such loans to be ‘arm’s length’.
 The rules are stringent and require a special type of loan agreement known as a Division 7A loan agreement.

 Agreement from company to shareholders that satisfies requirements of a loan under Division 7A of the income Tax Assessment Act 1936.
 Includes: